 For The World of Duke Ellington, Duke told Stanley Dance, “Johnny Hodges has complete independence of expression.
 He says what he wants to say on the horn and that is it.
 He says it in his language, which is specific, and you could say that his is pure artistry.“

-My personal favorite among the many ways Ellington introduced Hodges is on this performance of “Jeep’s Blues” in 1957: “If you’ve heard of the saxophone, ladies and gentlemen, you’ve heard of Johnny Hodges.”
-‘Nuff said!
+I feel as moved by Hodges today as I did when I first heard him nearly fifty years ago on the memorial album for Billy Strayhorn, And His Mother Called Him Bill.
+Ellington intoned the name “Johnny Hodges” with reverence night after night, and on the occasion of this performance of “Jeep’s Blues” in 1957 said, “If you’ve heard of the saxophone, ladies and gentlemen, you’ve heard of Johnny Hodges.”
 Listen for Duke encouraging Jeep to “tell ’em what happened.”

 We’ll hear Hodges throughout tonight’s Jazz à la Mode.